alpa-projects/alpa/examples/opt_serving/README.rst

 License
 =======
-The use of the OPT pretrained weights are subject to the `Model License <https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/MODEL_LICENSE.md>`_ by Metaseq.
+The use of the OPT pretrained weights is subject to the `Model License <https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/MODEL_LICENSE.md>`_ by Metaseq.